dart-archive/stagehand/README.md

 ## Usage

+As an example, here is how you create a webapp with Stagehand:

+With Dart 1.6:

     $> cd where_you_want_to_create_the_project_directory
     $> pub global run stagehand -o _directory_name_ webapp

+With Dart 1.7 or greater:

+    $> cd where_you_want_to_create_the_project_directory
+    $> stagehand -o _directory_name_ webapp

-To list all of the project templates:
+Here is how you list all of the project templates:

+With Dart 1.6:

     $> pub global run stagehand

+With Dart 1.7 or greater:

+    $> stagehand

+or

+    $> stagehand --help

 ## Goals